-A supplementary information form (Appendix) must be completed and returned by the application closing date for all applicants wishing to apply under this criterion.
+A Supplementary Information Form (Appendix 1) must be completed and returned to Greensand Multi-Academy Trust (using the address on the form) by the application closing date for all applicants wishing to apply under this criterion.

 4. Siblings

 A sibling will be considered to be a brother or sister (that is, another child of the same parents, whether living at the same address or not), a half-brother or half-sister or a step-brother or step-sister or an adoptive or foster sibling, living as part of the same family unit at the same address.